mykolamateichuk/elef/README.md

-A little console application made for learning purposes that shows the size of a text file in a formatted way.
+A little console application made for learning purposes that shows the size of any file you give to it.
-Support for more file extensions hopefully will be added soon.

 elef = elefant :)